Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/getting-started.md

 retrieves their balance.
 Authenticating a member requires a specific set of fields, defined by the specific loyalty program you wish to communicate with.
-For example, some loyalty programs may require a member ID and password, while others require a member ID, last name and password.
-To keep things simple for now, the LCP currently only interacts with loyalty programs that require first name, last name and member ID.
+For example, some loyalty programs may require a member ID and password, while others require a member ID, last name, and password.
+To keep things simple for now, the LCP currently only interacts with loyalty programs that require first name, last name, and member ID or first name, last name, member ID, and password.

-In the beta timeframe, there is no way for your app to get a list of the loyalty programs that are supported.
-Here is the list of loyalty programs that are accessible in the beta:
+In the current version of the LCP, there is no way for your app to get a list of the loyalty programs that are supported.
+Here is the list of loyalty programs that are accessible in this version:

 <table>
   <thead>